2 How to Think About Data

 - theoretical models (linear, quadratic, etc.)

-Let’s define so of these terms
+Let’s define some of these terms

 - Quantitative:

 - Relating to, measuring, or measured by the quantity of something rather than its quality.
+This data is expressed in numbers and can be measured.
+Quantitative data is also referred to as numerical data.

 - Example